Darkroom 2024

 -John Maloof, Oscar Nominee

-The negative reworks featured in my eBay and Etsy listings each contain unique photograph/image frames taken from 120 medium format film captured by famous photographer Vivian Maier.
-The physical negatives have been hand-manipulated by myself with abrasive and melting techniques, scanned into digital format, and reworked further.
-The exact image capture dates of the manipulated negative aren't known, though other images from the ARTHoLE Collection date from between roughly 1966-1973.
-This artwork is part of ViViAN MAiER's PLa$TiC, a series that examines the ethics surrounding the interesting case of famous "Chicago nanny photographer" Vivian Maier.
+ViViAN MAiER’s PLa$TiC is a series of mixed-media, lens-based, time-based, and performance-based artworks that were created from the original negatives of Vivian Maier.
+The negatives have been physically manipulated with abrasives, chemicals, heat, and other methods.
+The exact image capture dates of the manipulated negative aren't known, though other images from the ARTHoLE Collection of Maier negatives date from between roughly 1966-1973.
+ViViAN MAiER's PLa$TiC examines the ethics surrounding the interesting case of famous "Chicago nanny photographer" Vivian Maier through defiant recontextualization of her photography.

 "Formerly a photographer and founder of The Center for Photography in Woodstock in 1977, Howard Greenberg has been one of a small group of gallerists, curators and historians responsible for the creation and development of the modern market for photography" -howardgreenberg.com.

-The negative reworks featured in my eBay and Etsy listings each contain unique photograph/image frames taken from 120 medium format film captured by famous photographer Vivian Maier.
-The physical negatives have been hand-manipulated by myself with abrasive and melting techniques, scanned into digital format, and reworked further.
-The exact image capture dates of the manipulated negative aren't known, though other images from the ARTHoLE Collection date from between roughly 1966-1973.
-This artwork is part of ViViAN MAiER's PLa$TiC, a series that examines the ethics surrounding the interesting case of famous "Chicago nanny photographer" Vivian Maier.
+ViViAN MAiER’s PLa$TiC is a series of mixed-media, lens-based, time-based, and performance-based artworks that were created from the original negatives of Vivian Maier.
+The negatives have been physically manipulated with abrasives, chemicals, heat, and other methods.
+The exact image capture dates of the manipulated negative aren't known, though other images from the ARTHoLE Collection of Maier negatives date from between roughly 1966-1973.
+ViViAN MAiER's PLa$TiC examines the ethics surrounding the interesting case of famous "Chicago nanny photographer" Vivian Maier through defiant recontextualization of her photography.

 "Formerly a photographer and founder of The Center for Photography in Woodstock in 1977, Howard Greenberg has been one of a small group of gallerists, curators and historians responsible for the creation and development of the modern market for photography" -howardgreenberg.com.